GbCarvalho/Initial-Challenge-React/README.md

 ## About the Challenge

+The challenge was to make a page that was simillar to a facebook comments page, it's a simple page, without interactions or anything like the following image.

+### Example page

-<p> More infos about the challenge can be found in <a href="https://github.com/Rocketseat/bootcamp-gostack-desafio-04/edit/master/README.md">their repo</a> </p>
+**<p align="center"> More infos about the challenge can be found in <a href="https://github.com/Rocketseat/bootcamp-gostack-desafio-04/edit/master/README.md">Rocketseat repo</a> </p>**

 ## Executing the code

 ### Requirements

 <p> To execute the code you must have <a href="https://yarnpkg.com/"> yarn </a> installed in your computer </p>

+### Final result

 If you want to see a better result you will have to modify the posts details at the file /src/content/PostList.js at the declared state.
 Example: